WEBBOOK-plugins/responsive-images-plugin/README.md

 #### Conversion errors

-You can find a log of failed image conversions in the `offline_responsiveimages_inconvertibles` table.
+You can find a log of failed image conversions in the `webbook_responsiveimages_inconvertibles` table.
 If the conversion for a file failed, it will be logged in this table.
 The conversion will not be retried for files that failed before.
 To force a retry, remove the file from the table table and run the conversion command again.